towolf/towolf.github.com/docs/PsychStairCase/MinExpEntStair.markdown

 Another measure for robustness is to choose a small lapse rate.
-If lapse would be zero and a response error is made by the observer, immediately a whole range of mean\-slope combinations becomes impossible.
-If lapse rate is non\-zero, these would still have a non\-zero probability and the staircase can rebound.
+If lapse would be zero and a response error is made by the observer, immediately a whole range of mean-slope combinations becomes impossible.
+If lapse rate is non-zero, these would still have a non-zero probability and the staircase can rebound.
 Therefore a lapse rate of 5% or even more depending on task difficulty is always recommended.
 NB: in the default discrimination setup of the staircase \(guessrate is not specified or set to 0\), half of the lapse rate is taken off the bottom of the psychometric function and half is taken off the top.
 So if the lapse rate is 0.05, the psychometric function will range from 0.025 to 0.975.
-In the setup for a n\-AFC detection experiment when the psychometric function has a lower bound of 1/num\_alternatives, the lapse rate is taken off the top.
+In the setup for a n-AFC detection experiment when the psychometric function has a lower bound of 1/num\_alternatives, the lapse rate is taken off the top.
 So when the guess\_rate is set to .5 \(2AFC\) and the pase rate is set to .05, the psychometric function will range from 0.05 to 0.95.
-Note that the staircase does not support a 0 lapse rate in the first place as it works with log\-probability and we get in trouble if we would take the log of a 0 probability.
-Any lapse rate lower than 1e\-10 will be adjusted to 1e\-10 upon calling the 'init' function.
+Note that the staircase does not support a 0 lapse rate in the first place as it works with log-probability and we get in trouble if we would take the log of a 0 probability.
+Any lapse rate lower than 1e-10 will be adjusted to 1e-10 upon calling the 'init' function.

 If the staircase gets stuck at one of the bounds of the probe set, check that the sign of the slope space matches the expected sign of the